muzzlol/review-radar/README.md

 ## Model Approach

-**Objective**: To classify reviews as fake or genuine using text-based features.
+**Objective**: Classify reviews as fake or genuine using text-based features.

-### Algorithm:
+### Algorithm

-- **Support Vector Classifier (SVC)**, chosen for its effectiveness in text classification tasks.
+- **Support Vector Classifier (SVC)**: Chosen for its effectiveness in text classification tasks.

 ### Process

 1. **Data Preparation**:
    - Loaded a dataset of reviews and preprocessed the text (removing punctuation, filtering stop words).
    - Split the dataset into training and testing sets.

 2. **Text Processing**:

-   - Used a text processing function to prepare reviews for vectorization.
+   - Prepared reviews for vectorization using a text processing function.
    - Applied **CountVectorizer** to convert the text into a bag-of-words model.

 3. **Model Training**:
    - Created a pipeline combining:
      - **CountVectorizer**: Converts text into numerical vectors.
      - **TF-IDF Transformer**: Scales vectors by term frequency-inverse document frequency.